-SECTION OF THE UN GUIDING PRINCIPLES REPORTING FRAMEWORK LOCATION IN THE DOCUMENT A - Governance of respect for human rights A1 - Policy commitment A1.1 Eni's approach to human rights Statement on Respect for Human Rights Human rights reflected in Eni's internal policies The evolution of Eni's human rights legal framework scenario A1.2 The identification of Eni's salient human rights issues A1.3 Communicating commitment: Eni's CEO speaks out on human rights Embedding human rights: training activities A2 - Embedding respect for human rights A2.1 Human rights governance A2.2 Managing human rights starting from the top A2.3 Embedding human rights: training activities Tailored strategies and actions for workers' rights Engagement and training on suppliers' risks Human rights reflected in Eni's internal policies A2.4 Human rights reflected in Eni's internal policies Human rights in Eni's relations with suppliers and other business partners A2.5 Eni's commitment to respect for human rights The identification of Eni's salient human right issues B - Defining a focus of reporting B1 - Statement of salient issues The identification of Eni's salient human right issues B2 - Determination of salient issues The identification of Eni's salient human right issues B3 - Choice of focal geographies N.A.
+SECTION OF THE Un guiding principles reporting Framework LOCATION IN THE DOCUMENT A - Governance of respect for human rights A1 - Policy commitment A1.1 Eni's approach to human right Eni's statement on respect for human rights Human rights reflected in Eni's internal policies The evolution of Eni's human rights legal frameworkscenario A1.2 The identification of Eni's salient Human Right issues A1.3 Communicating commitment: Eni's ceo speaks out on human rights Embedding human rights: training activities A2 - Embedding respect for human rights A2.1 Human rights governance A2.2 Managing Human Rights starting from the top A2.3 Embedding human rights: training activities Tailored strategies and actions for workers' rights Engagement and training on suppliers' risks Human rights reflected in Eni's internal policies A2.4 Human rights reflected in Eni's internal policies Human rights in Eni's relations with suppliers and other business partners A2.5 Eni's commitment to respect for human rights The process of identification B - Defining a focus of reporting B1 - Statement of salient issues The identification of Eni's salient Human Right issues B2 - Determination of salient issues The process of identification B3 - Choice of focal geographies N.A.
 B4 - Additional severe impacts N.A.
-C - Management of salient human rights issues C1 - Specific policies C1.1 Human rights reflected in Eni's internal policies Specific policies to respect human rights in the workplace Specific policies to deal with risks from Business Partners and suppliers Specific Policies on respect for host communities' rights Specific policies to ensure respect for human rights in Eni's Security operations C2 - Stakeholder engagement C2.1 Human rights in the workplace Working together with rightsholders and strategic stakeholders for workers' rights Human rights in Eni's relations with suppliers and other business partners Assessing and monitoring suppliers' risks Human rights in host community relations Community engagement and other processes to ensure respect for host communities' rights Human rights and security Strategies and actions to minimize risks deriving from Security forces
+C - Management of salient human rights issues C1 - Specific policies C1.1 Human rights reflected in Eni's internal policies Specific policies to respect Human Rights in the Workplace Specific policies to deal with risks from Business Partners and suppliers Specific Policies on respect for host communities' rights Specific policies to ensure respect for Human Rights in Eni's Security operations C2 - Stakeholder engagement C2.1 Human rights in the workplace Working together with rightsholders and strategic stakeholders for Workers' rights Human rights in Eni's relations with suppliers and other business partners Assessing and monitoring suppliers' risks Human rights in host community relations Community engagement and other processes to ensure respect for host communities rights Human rights and security Strategies and actions to minimize risks deriving from Security forces